sakhtar1/setting-up-a-new-site-v-000/README.md

 # Description

-This is a sample site for now.
+This is a example site for the Intro to Front-end Web Development Course at The Flatiron School.

 #Contact